opinionstage/opinionstage-wordpress-plugin/readme.txt

  * Manage all your WordPress polls from one dashboard
  * Poll your site visitors using their social network identities or anonymously
  * View the full poll participant list social profiles
- * Filter the poll participant list according to side votes
+ * Filter the poll participant list according to poll side votes
- * Filter the poll results using social & demographic filters such as social network belonging, gender, location, time-frame and more
+ * Filter the poll results using social & demographic filters.
+You can filter the poll results by social network belonging, gender, location, time-frame and more
  * Get the poll question & poll votes shared in social networks, driving social traffic to your poll and site
- * Set the details of the social sharing (e.g. text, image & link displayed in the Facebook share) to optimize the share for improved visibility and click rates
+ * Set the details of the poll social shares (e.g. poll title text, poll main image image & poll share displayed in the social share) to optimize the poll share for improved visibility and click rates
- * Customize the poll feature to match your needs (e.g. show/don't show number of votes, show results before / after voting, order sides by most votes or as configured, etc)
+ * Customize the poll feature to match your needs (e.g. show/don't show number of poll votes, show poll results before / after voting, order poll sides by most poll votes or as configured, etc)
- * Customize the poll's size, font, colour yourself or select from pre-defined poll styles and poll sizes.
+ * Customize the poll size, poll font, poll colour theme yourself or select from pre-defined poll styles and poll sizes.
+ * Embed the polls in different locations.
+You can add a sidebar poll, an article poll, or polls in a poll section on your site
+ * Prevent repeat voting in the poll.
+Use cookie based, IP based and social profile based methods to block repeat voting in your poll
+ * Redirect voters after they vote in the poll.
+You can configure to redirect the voters, based on their vote in the poll
+ * Set an expiry date for the poll, you can configure the time in which the poll will be automatically closed.
+You can also always manually open or close the poll
+ * Set a correct answer in the poll, to create a trivia poll
+ * Add a branded logo to your poll
+ * Add an email collection form to the poll, so that users are requested to leave their email before viewing the poll results
+ * View detailed statistics of the poll, including the users that voted on the poll, the time stamp of the poll votes, graphs that display the poll results and more
  * ... much more!

  = Main Poll Benefits: =